 The other side of the coin

-Scandals, court summonses and user dissatisfaction are becoming more and more common in the NFT space.
+Scandals, court summonses, and user dissatisfaction are becoming increasingly common in the NFT space.
 For example, Miramax opened a lawsuit against Quentin Tarantino over his attempt to create a Pulp Fiction NFT collection.
 The company, which owns a significant part of the rights to this masterpiece, considered the creation of the collection for subsequent sale to be a contract violation.

-Initially, collectors were very attracted to the idea of NFTs, because they purport to confer ownership rights over a given object.
+Initially, collectors were very attracted to NFTs because they purport to confer ownership rights over a given object.
 They are positioned as rare commodities, sold mostly through auctions.

-In fact, an NFT is nothing more than a certificate with a link to a file.
+An NFT is nothing more than a certificate with a link to a file.
 The token itself is unique and non-exchangeable, but it can be linked to any file an unlimited number of times.
-Further to this, the use of images and other digital objects that have already been linked to other tokens is not prohibited.
-The creator of an image can sell it as many times as they want and create as many NFTs as they want.
+Further, using images and other digital objects that have already been linked to other tokens is not prohibited.
+The creator of an image can sell it as many times as they want and create as many NFTs as they wish.

-Non-fungible tokens were supposed to help artists monetize their creativity, but in fact have only made life more difficult for them.
+Non-fungible tokens were supposed to help artists monetize their creativity but have only made life more difficult for them.

-There are a number of separate issues to unpack here:
+There are several separate issues to unpack here:

 - NFT marketplaces do not respond to complaints from authors who have had their content stolen.
-It is possible to remove works of course, but the complaint verification procedure takes a very long time.
-On OpenSea alone, dozens and even hundreds of complaints are submitted by artists every day.
+It is possible to remove works, but the complaint verification procedure takes a very long time.
+On OpenSea alone, artists submit dozens and even hundreds of complaints daily.

 - Artists sometimes even have to close their galleries.
 This was the case for comic book artist Liam Sharp, who has created Green Lantern and Wonder Woman comics for DC.
 He was forced to shut down his page on DeviantArt after his works were stolen and put up for sale as an NFT collection.

 - Bots are used to create NFTs of tweets without the consent of their creators.
-The @tokenizedtweets bot has been used to link tweets to NFTs and put them up for sale – without the knowledge of the author of course.
-For example, the bot created an NFT containing brand new (at the time) artworks created by the Russian artist Weird Undead, and put it up for auction on OpenSea.
+The @tokenizedtweets bot has been used to link tweets to NFTs and put them up for sale – without the author's knowledge.
+For example, the bot created an NFT containing brand new (at the time) artworks created by the Russian artist Weird Undead and put it up for auction on OpenSea.

-Today there are a large number of NFT marketplaces where you can create, sell and buy non-fungible tokens.
-Some of them contain a diverse selection of NFTs, while others specialize in video games, artworks and more.
+Today, there are many NFT marketplaces where you can create, sell, and buy non-fungible tokens.
+Some contain diverse NFTs, while others specialize in video games, artworks, and more.

 Creating an NFT is quite simple.
-All you need is a cryptocurrency wallet and the digital file you are planning to mint as a non-fungible token.
+You only need a cryptocurrency wallet and the digital file you plan to mint as a non-fungible token.
 You can then go to the NFT marketplace of your choice, create the NFT, give it a name, make a description, and set a price for your non-fungible token before putting it up for sale.

-NFT standards vary based on the purposes and uses for which they are created, and there are quite a lot of them, especially when it comes to GameFi NFTs.
+NFT standards vary based on the purposes and uses for which they are created, and there are many of them, especially when it comes to GameFi NFTs.
 The most important general standards are ERC-721 and ERC-1155.

-- ERC-721 was the first NFT standard to appear on the Ethereum network and the most widely used today.
-It was created in 2018 as a result of the insufficient functionality of ERC-20, given that tokens using this standard are interchangeable, or fungible, and are therefore not suitable for confirming ownership of a unique object.
+- ERC-721 was the first NFT standard on the Ethereum network and is the most widely used today.
+It was created in 2018 due to the insufficient functionality of ERC-20, given that tokens using this standard are interchangeable or fungible and, therefore, not suitable for confirming ownership of a unique object.

 Intellectual property rights to objects minted as NFTs

 The rights provided by an NFT to its purchaser are specified in the smart contract.
-As a rule, copyright remains with the creator of the object in question, and the buyer receives property rights to the digital content.
-You would have the right, for example, to resell the NFT or allow someone to use your token for advertising purposes.
-This can be compared to the purchase of a painting: you become the owner of the canvas as a physical object, but the copyright remains with its creator.
-This means you don’t have the right to claim to be the creator of the work.
+As a rule, copyright remains with the object's creator, and the buyer receives property rights to the digital content.
+For example, you would have the right to resell the NFT or allow someone to use your token for advertising purposes.
+This can be compared to purchasing a painting: you become the owner of the canvas as a physical object, but the copyright remains with its creator.
+This means you don't have the right to claim to be the creator of the work.

-Let’s say, for example, you’ve purchased a monkey from the Bored Ape Yacht Club NFT collection.
-This doesn’t mean you can prevent people from looking at it, downloading it or using it, but you will be the exclusive owner of the monkey and everybody else will have to settle for a copy.
-The blockchain records the fact that it was you who purchased the monkey that was previously created by its original owner, whose data is also stored on the blockchain.
+Let's say, for example, you've purchased a monkey from the Bored Ape Yacht Club NFT collection.
+This doesn't mean you can prevent people from looking at it, downloading it, or using it, but you will be the exclusive owner of the monkey, and everybody else will have to settle for a copy.
+The blockchain records that you purchased the monkey previously created by its original owner, whose data is stored on it.

-There’s another useful comparison: is the painting by a famous artist that you have hanging on your wall an original or a reproduction?
+There's another helpful comparison: is the painting by a famous artist hanging on your wall an original or a reproduction?